cherrero42/BootCamp-Cybersecurity/iron_dome/README.md

 • The program detect changes in the entropy of the files.

-• The program should never exceed 100 MB of memory in use.
+• The program never exceed 100 MB of memory in use.

-All alerts should be reported in the `/var/log/irondome/irondome.log` file.
+All alerts are reported in the `/var/log/irondome/irondome.log` file.